plrigaux/sysd-manager/README.md

 sudo usermod -a -G mock <my user name>
 ```

-### Generate a RPM localy
+### Generate a RPM locally
-You can generate youe rpm localy with the help of the crate `cargo-generate-rpm`.
+You can generate your rpm locally with the help of the crate `cargo-generate-rpm`.

 #### Install
 ```